dimitreortt/Harmony-Search/README.md

 #### This project was developed by Dimitre Ortt and the teacher Bianca Dantas from FACOM - UFMS, Campo Grande - MS, Brasil.
-And it served as my Bachelor Degree conclusion work, presented in August 2020.
+It served as my Bachelor Degree conclusion work, presented in August 2020.

 ## Harmony-Search